hilaryRope/hilaryRope/README.md

 # Hi there! 👋

-My name is Ilaria Corda and I am a Senior Backend Engineer with a diverse background spanning from Philosophy to Ontology Engineering in Academia.
-My professional journey includes experience in Application Support and Software Development across various industries such as Academia, Consultancy, Telecoms, E-commerce, Big Data, Transport, Financial Services & Fintech, Automotive.
+My name is Ilaria Corda, and I am an AI Engineer | Senior Backend Engineer with a rich and diverse background.
+My journey spans from Philosophy and Ontology Engineering in Academia to cutting-edge AI Engineering and Generative AI applications.
+With a decade of experience, I have excelled in R&D, Application Support, Software Development, and, most recently, in AI-powered solutions across industries such as Academia, Consultancy, Telecoms, E-commerce, Big Data, Transport, Financial Services & Fintech, Automotive, and IoT.

-🌍 With 10 years of experience (in the UK, Germany, and currently in Italy), I have a solid track record of working effectively with international, cross-functional, and geographically distributed teams.
+🌍 With over 10 years of experience (in the UK, Germany, and currently in Italy), I have a solid track record of working effectively with international, cross-functional, and geographically distributed teams.

 ## Tech Stack 👩‍💻